Unity-Technologies/Addressables-Sample/README.md

   * When run, it checks that all addresses have a capital C in them.
 Any that do not are flagged as errors.
   * A rule like this would be useful if your studio enforced some sort of naming convention on addresses. (though it would probably be best if it could fix itself)
 * Samples/Addressables/1.20.0/Custom Analyze Rules/Editor/CheckBundleDupeDependenciesMultiIsolatedGroups
   * This is a fixable rule.
-It is similar to the "Check Duplicate Bundle Dependencies" as running fix on it will resolve duplicate bundle dependencies.
-However in this case duplicates will be moved to multiple isolation groups instead of just one group.
+It is similar to the "Check Duplicate Bundle Dependencies" as fixing the rule will resolve duplicate bundle dependencies.
+However in this case duplicates will be moved to multiple isolation groups.
 Duplicates referenced by the same groups will be moved to the same isolation group.
   * In the sample project there are 3 groups provided to illustrate this behavior:
     * The Ground Materials Group contains a ScriptableObject that references the materials DirtMat and GrassMat.
     * The Water Materials Group contains a ScriptableObject that references the material WaterMat.